filipsPL/NCN-github-OA/README.md

-The Unofficial Guide on applying NCN Open Access rules to GitHub repositories
+The Unofficial Guide on applying the NCN Open Access rules to GitHub repositories
 ======

-How to deal with NCN (National Science Centre, Poland) Open Access rules and GitHub repositories - **the unofficial guide**.
+How to deal with the NCN (National Science Centre, Poland) Open Access rules and GitHub repositories - **the unofficial guide**.

 - [How to](#how-to)